genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ### Making a change

-If you make a change the code, you can then build and run:
+If you make a change to the code, you can then build and run again:

-1. Click the **Deploy Genesis** button on the toolbar.
+1. Click on the **Deploy Genesis** button on the toolbar.

 ![Deploy](/img/intellij-deploy1.png)